+Future Professional Schedule Breaks

-Student Schedule Breaks Lunch 7 1/2 hr/day 15 min. in the morning & 15 min. in the afternoon 30 min.
-5 hr/day 20 min. at mid-point of schedule n/a
+7 1/2 hr/day 15 min. in the morning & 15 min. in the afternoon 30 min.

+5 hr/day 20 min. at mid-point of schedule

-- 12. Documentation of time: Students may not leave the school premises during regular hours without an instructor's permission. - a.
-Students who leave school premises for more than 10 minutes or those who leave early must document their time by clocking out on the time clock. - b.
-Students who leave school premises for less than 10 minutes must notify a learning leader. - c.
-Day students must clock out on the time clock for lunch for 30 minutes every day.
-Students will not receive credit for the hour if they fail to clock in/out for lunch. - 13.
-Students may not clock in or out for another student. - 14.
-Students must keep a record of all services each day on the "service tracking sheet," which must be completed daily and turned in every month.
+- 12. Documentation of time: Future Professionals may not leave the school premises during regular hours without a Learning Leader's permission. - a.
+Future Professionals who leave the school premises for more than 10 minutes or those who leave early must document their time by clocking out on the time clock, signing the sign-out sheet, and having a Learning Leader book them out. - b.
+Future Professionals who leave the school premises for less than 10 minutes must sign the sign-out break sheet. - c.
+Day Future Professionals must clock out on the time clock for lunch for 30 minutes every day.
+Future Professionals will not receive credit for the hour if they fail to clock in/out for lunch. - 13.
+Future Professionals can not clock in or out for another Future Professional. - 14.
+Future Professionals can not ask others to clock them in or out. - 15.
+Future Professionals must keep a record of all services performed each day digitally via the Skills Tracker app.